DimOriCoding/Big-Data-Management/README.md

 Additionally there is the .sendall() function from python socket library which allow to send data to a server to which the socket is connected and the server can also send data to the client using it.

 .close(): This method helps client and server to close their respective connection sockets.

+This exercise in order to run correctly first broker.py must be run, then sub.py and finally pub.py must be run.